“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 Nodding in agreement, Madeline carefully took Maseo’s hand and let herself be escorted to a back hallway where an elevator to the residence quarters awaited.
-Anyone outside of their circle of five would think he was taking her upstairs for a tryst, since it was simply considered what Maseo did.
+Anyone outside of their circle of five would think he was taking her upstairs for a tryst since it was commonly considered what Maseo did.
 Conscience of her condition, he did his pheromone trick again.
 He’d be damned to let a woman be in any sort of discomfort in his presence.
 Madeline noticed this and thanked him as she followed him into his personal room, sitting down on a loveseat near an electric fireplace which he activated with a flick of a switch.
 The crackling fire and the warmth it provided soothed her body and mind.

 Sitting next to her, Maseo pulled in close lowering his voice to a whisper.

 “I received the wakizashi as compensation for a contract I did about nine months ago.
-I was suppose to get two swords, but I botched the job and I only got one.
+I was supposed to get two swords, but I botched the job and only got one.
 The contractor was satisfied with that for some reason, saying the whole point of the job was basically to piss off the family I stole it from.”